GoogleChrome/web.dev/src/site/content/en/lighthouse-seo/meta-description/index.md

 ## What causes this audit to fail

-This audit fails if your page doesn't have a description, or if the `content` attribute of the description is empty.
+This audit fails if your page doesn't have a `<meta name=description>` element, or if the `content` attribute is empty.
 Lighthouse doesn't evaluate the quality of your description.

 {% include 'content/lighthouse-seo/scoring.njk' %}